Invalid State

 In Veeam Backup for Microsoft 365, a backup repository can be put into the Invalid state in any of the following cases:

-• A repository lock in object storage is missing.
+• A repository lock in an object storage repository is missing.

-A repository lock is imposed by the backup proxy server and prevents such locked object storage from being added as an extension to any other backup repository configuration.
+A repository lock means that this object storage repository is in use by a backup proxy server or a backup proxy pool.
+Access to the object storage repository metadata is limited.
 A lock file is saved to the RepositoryLock directory.
-For more information, see Object Storage Structure.
+For more information, see Object Storage Repository Structure.

-• A trusted certificate for S3 Compatible object storage has been changed.
+• A trusted certificate for S3 Compatible object storage repository has been changed.

-• If any of the following is true for extended backup repositories:
+• If any of the following is true for an object storage repository:

-• A connection to object storage is missing.
+• A connection to an object storage repository is missing.

-• A container/bucket is missing or has been renamed.
+• A container or bucket is missing or has been renamed.

 • A repository folder is missing or has been renamed.